-This procedure is to be used for any number of samples per day.
+This procedure is to be used for any number of samples per project.

-If the day's production is less than the final randomly generated sample tonnage for that day, then the random sample is to be collected from the remaining portion of that sublot on a subsequent day of production.
+If the production is less than the final randomly generated sample tonnage, then the random sample is to be collected from the remaining portion of that sublot of production.
 If the randomly generated sample is calculated to be within the first 0-50 tons of the subsequent day of production, it should be taken in the next truck.
 Add a random sample for any fraction of 750 tons at the end of the project.
 Lot size will consist of 3750 tons with sublots of 750 tons.
-Partial lots with less than three sublot tests shall be included into the previous lot.
+Partial lots with less than three sublot tests will be included into the previous lot, by the engineer.